PyFR/PyFR/doc/src/post_processing.rst

 Post Processing
 ***************

-The following sections contain best pratices for post processing a simulation using ParaView.
+The following sections contain best practices for post processing a simulation using ParaView.

 High-Order Export